Pelham-Lab/rhythmidia/README.md

 ---
 ## Changelog
+v0.4.2: Corrected for outliers and thresholding in calculation of CWT average periods.
+Corrected calculation of standard deviations (and SEM) to use sample, not population, formula.

 v0.4.1: Corrected major bugs in implementation of time-windowed analysis.
 Corrected minor bugs in graphics options.

 v0.3.1: Added further experimental features for bulk data handling.
 Minor updates to documentation.